azizkrifa/COVID-19-Radiography_detector_using_ResNet50/README.md

 ## 📁 Final Artifacts Location

 ```
-✅ Here is where you will find the final model + training history (accuracy and loss):
+✅ Check the output folder where you will find the final model + training history (accuracy and loss):

 - best_model.h5
 - history.pkl